 Things to do nearby:

-Visit the isolated mountaintop monastery of St Demetrios with its Byzantine frescos
+Visit the isolated mountaintop monastery of St Demetrios with its Byzantine frescoes

-Take the hotel boat across to chic Spetses island for shopping and clubbing
+Take the hotel boat across to chic Spetses island for shopping and nightlife

 Explore the Venetian and Ottoman-influenced town of Napflion

 Discover tiny chapels carved into living rock at the Didyma caves

 Enjoy a music or theatrical performance at the Ancient Greek amphitheatre of Epidavros